Cody Bellinger Preview, Player Props: Cubs vs. Braves

 Cody Bellinger At The Plate

-- Among the qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks 26th and he is ninth in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks sixth, his on-base percentage ranks 27th, and he is ninth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.